 BACK

-Eviction In D.C.
+Eviction in D.C.

 If you own and rent properties in the District of Columbia, you are responsible for complying with D.C. eviction laws.
 This often means working closely with the US Marshals Service during the eviction process, which has jurisdiction over executing evictions rather than the local sheriff’s office or other law enforcement agency.